VBI Vaccines (NASDAQ:VBIV) Issues Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-VBI Vaccines (NASDAQ:VBIV – Get Rating) announced its earnings results on Monday.
-The biopharmaceutical company reported ($0.08) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.01), MarketWatch Earnings reports.
-The company had revenue of $0.29 million for the quarter, compared to analysts’ expectations of $1.98 million.
+VBI Vaccines (NASDAQ:VBIV – Get Rating) announced its quarterly earnings results on Monday.
+The biopharmaceutical company reported ($0.08) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.01), MarketWatch Earnings reports.
+The business had revenue of $0.29 million during the quarter, compared to analyst estimates of $1.98 million.
 VBI Vaccines had a negative net margin of 12,752.30% and a negative return on equity of 93.54%.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-State Street Corp lifted its stake in shares of VBI Vaccines by 31.1% in the 1st quarter.
-State Street Corp now owns 16,216,811 shares of the biopharmaceutical company’s stock worth $26,920,000 after purchasing an additional 3,844,698 shares during the period.
-Millennium Management LLC raised its position in VBI Vaccines by 211.7% in the second quarter.
-Millennium Management LLC now owns 1,780,752 shares of the biopharmaceutical company’s stock worth $1,440,000 after acquiring an additional 1,209,393 shares during the period.
-Charles Schwab Investment Management Inc. boosted its stake in shares of VBI Vaccines by 2.7% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,644,720 shares of the biopharmaceutical company’s stock worth $2,731,000 after acquiring an additional 43,567 shares during the last quarter.
-Goldman Sachs Group Inc. grew its position in shares of VBI Vaccines by 20.5% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,209,507 shares of the biopharmaceutical company’s stock valued at $978,000 after acquiring an additional 205,921 shares during the period.
-Finally, UBS Group AG increased its stake in shares of VBI Vaccines by 45.5% in the 1st quarter.
-UBS Group AG now owns 1,032,103 shares of the biopharmaceutical company’s stock worth $1,714,000 after purchasing an additional 322,957 shares in the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Voya Investment Management LLC increased its position in shares of VBI Vaccines by 29.7% during the fourth quarter.
+Voya Investment Management LLC now owns 95,428 shares of the biopharmaceutical company’s stock worth $37,000 after purchasing an additional 21,824 shares in the last quarter.
+Jane Street Group LLC lifted its stake in VBI Vaccines by 195.7% in the fourth quarter.
+Jane Street Group LLC now owns 267,957 shares of the biopharmaceutical company’s stock valued at $105,000 after buying an additional 177,354 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of VBI Vaccines by 2.4% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 1,463,499 shares of the biopharmaceutical company’s stock valued at $572,000 after acquiring an additional 34,414 shares during the period.
+Deutsche Bank AG grew its position in shares of VBI Vaccines by 32.8% during the fourth quarter.
+Deutsche Bank AG now owns 279,864 shares of the biopharmaceutical company’s stock worth $109,000 after acquiring an additional 69,175 shares during the last quarter.
+Finally, JPMorgan Chase & Co. increased its holdings in shares of VBI Vaccines by 125.5% in the 4th quarter.
+JPMorgan Chase & Co. now owns 242,835 shares of the biopharmaceutical company’s stock valued at $95,000 after acquiring an additional 135,125 shares during the period.
 38.24% of the stock is owned by hedge funds and other institutional investors.

 VBI Vaccines Company Profile